stefanjudis/pwt-workshop/lessons/02-writing-tests/07-page-events.md

 # Page events
 > Ship high quality without exceptions.

-The `page` fixture provides multiple events to monitor what's happening.
-These can be valuable to confirm alerts, catch log messages or monitor JavaScript excpetions.
+The built-in `page` fixture provides multiple events to monitor what's happening in your end-to-end tests.
+These events can be valuable to confirm alerts, catch log messages or monitor JavaScript exceptions.

 ## [`page.on('dialog')`](https://playwright.dev/docs/api/class-page#page-event-dialog)